 Description

-These Party Potatoes, also known as Cheesy Potato Casserole are cheesy, creamy and delicious and make a great side dish.
+These Simply Potatoes Cheesy Hash Brown Casserole are cheesy, creamy and delicious and make a great side dish.
 They only takes 15 minutes to prep, then throw them in the oven and watch them bake to perfection.

 Ingredients